zydou/arti/doc/dev/notes/keymgr-certificates.md

 Note: `<uid-tbd>` does not need to be a globally unique identifier.
-Because there is a 1:1 mapping between `K_relaysign_ed` keys and their corresponding certs, the `<uid-tbd>` part could even be a constant string.
+Because there is a 1:1 mapping between `K_relaysign_ed` keys and their corresponding certs, the `<uid-tbd>` part could even be a constant string, or omitted.

-We will introduce a new `tor_ed25519_cert` extension for Tor Ed25519 certificates (internally represented by a new `CertType::Ed25519TorCert` variant -- see below).
+We will introduce a new `tor_ed25519_cert` extension for Tor Ed25519 certificates (represented in the Rust API by a new `KeystoreEntryType::Ed25519TorCert` variant -- see below).

 ### Storage format